Music streaming site Deezer to launch in 100 countries

 Less of a household name outside its home market, Deezer just launched in the U.K. last month and is also betting that its integration into Facebook -- a feature it shares with key rivals -- will help it grow abroad.

-The site has roughly 50 million euros (43 million pounds) in revenue and Dauchez said he expected it to break-even this year.
-It has signed deals with about four major record companies and is now negotiating with a few others, boasting a catalogue of 13 million songs.
+The site has roughly 50 million euros in revenue and Dauchez said he expected it to break-even this year.
+It has signed deals with about four major record companies and is now negotiating with a few others, boasting a catalog of 13 million songs.

 In summer of 2010 Deezer signed a crucial partnership with France's biggest mobile operator, France Telecom's Orange, in which Deezer's ad-free premium service, which usually costs about 10 euros a month, was bundled into some smartphone and broadband offers.